Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 - stable relation to existing datasets

 Fonts alone do not provide those things.

+They also do not settle which final facial forms exist as stable shared symbols when the model pushes composition into font interpretation.

 This is the practical reason developer discussions drift quickly from fonts into encoding and conversion.